aoyewol2/aoyewol2/README.md

 ## Hi there, I'm Ashley 👋
 ### About me 🎮
 I'm a first year computer science student at Western University.
 I'm an aspriring web and software developer.
-I'm currently at the beginner level of programming.
+I'm currently at the beginner level of programming and in the process of exploring my different interests within tech.
+.
 A few of my hobbies outside of coding is video editing, light graphic design and occassionally gaming!

 |💪 My main skills:        | ⚙️ Currently learning: |
 |------------------------|---------------------|